Foot drop after TBI is caused by the inability to lift the foot — a movement known as dorsiflexion. This can make walking difficult.

 Foot drop after TBI is a common problem that can impair walking.
 Fortunately, there are many types of treatments available to help you overcome foot drop.

 Daily foot drop exercises are the best way to treat foot drop.
 They help rewire the brain and improve your dorsiflexion.
 Surgery and some medications can also help.

 However, recovery from foot drop can take some time.
-While you are working on your treatment, AFOs can help keep your foot straight and prevent contractures.
-But it is important to keep up with your exercises.
+While you are working on your treatment, AFOs are a great option to improve your walking ability while decreasing your risk for falls.
+But, it is important to keep up with your exercises.